BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

 # QA Flow
 * Maintain a list of current app features so a reviewer knows what functionality to check for.
 ### Review
 * Download the branch and test localy that all features work.
-Remeber to update the Prisma data and seed:
+Remember to update the Prisma data and seed:
 ```
 npm run reseed
 ```